Small Business Automation DC: A Practical Guide for 2026

 Missed Calls and Slow Lead Response

 In a competitive market, the first business to respond wins the customer.
 Not the best business.
 The fastest one.
+A landmark Harvard Business Review study found that companies responding to leads within one hour are seven times more likely to have a meaningful conversation with a decision-maker than those that wait even 60 minutes longer.

 If your team misses calls during busy periods, or if your lead response window is measured in hours instead of minutes, you are handing customers to competitors.
 A missed call text-back automation triggers within 60 seconds of a missed call: "Hi, this is [Business Name].
-Saw your call, we're with a customer.
+Saw your call, we are with a customer.
 What can I help you with?"
 That one message keeps the lead warm until you can respond.

 For a service business doing $400,000 in annual revenue, recovering even two extra clients per month from missed calls adds $40,000 to $80,000 per year depending on your average job size.